manesl/learning_path/README.md

 Who are we?
 Essentially a diverse team of students from UC and India, we love to work on projects that helps make people's lives easier and leaves a good impact in this world.

-Regards
+Contibutors:
-Shweta Mane
+Shweta Mane,
-Madhumathi Reddy M.
+Madhumathi Reddy M.,
-M.	Jauhar
+M.	Jauhar,
-Indrashis Mitra
+Indrashis Mitra.